JohnTGZ/ruth_planner/README.md

 # Ruth Planner (WIP)
 [Ru]st Pa[th] Planner aims to be a collection of search-based path planning algorithms written in Rust.
 This crate aims to use minimal external dependencies, except for visualization purposes.
+The current implementation assumes that the robot is a point mass.

 # Search-Based Algorithms
 Cyan: Start cell